bradygerndt/ecs-efs-deployment/README.md

-# factorio-tf
+# ecs-efs-deployment
-Terraform configuration for factorio in AWS
+Terraform configuration for ECS deployment backed by EFS